WorldBank-Transport/ram-backend/README.md

 ### Setup
 Both the database and the local storage need some setup.
 Before running the setup add the appropriate values to the config files.
 (See section below)
 ```
-npm run setup
+npm run setup -- --db --bucket
 ```
 Will prepare all the needed tables for the database and the bucket for storage.
-Both the database and the bucket will be removed and created anew.
+Both the database and the bucket will be removed and created anew. **Data will be lost.**

 Other available options:
 - `--data` - Sets up database and data fixtures.
 If the data fixtures are not needed use `--db` instead.